adobe/adobe-sensei-ai-functions/lesson5.md

 ---
 layout: module
-title: Lesson 5&#58; Sensei Image Quality
+title: Exercise 1&#58; Sensei Image Quality
 ---

 ## Overview
 In this exercise you will use the Adobe Sensei Image Quality function to retrieve an image aesthetic score.

-## Exercises
+## Steps
 1. Open the **Visual Studio Code** application on your worksation located under the **Applications** folder (or in the dock toolbar).

 2. Go to **File -> Open** and locate the folder for the exercises and solutions pre-loaded on your workstation in your user directory at `~/adobe-sensei-ai-functions`.

 3. Begin by opening the `solutions/exercise-1/composition.js` file to learn about some specific concepts you'll need to understand for the remainder of the lab.

-  -  `composer.sequence(task_1, task_2, ...)` - runs a sequence of tasks
+     `composer.sequence(task_1, task_2, ...)`

-      > The input parameter object for the composition is the input parameter object of the first task in the sequence.
-The output parameter object of one task in the sequence is the input parameter object for the next task in the sequence.
+      > Runs a sequence of tasks where the output parameter from the 1st task in the sequence is the input parameter for the next task.

-  - `composer.retain(task)` - a parameter retention function
+     `composer.retain(task)`

-      >`retain` produces an output with two fields: `params` and `result` where `params` is the input parameter of the composition and `result` is the output of `task`.
+      > The `retain` call is a parameter retention function that produces an output with two fields: `params` and `result` where `params` is the input parameter of the composition and `result` is the output of `task`.

-4. Using the Adobe I/O Runtime Shell, preview the current session flow for exercise 1 with the following command to help visualize the app starting point:
+4. Using the Adobe I/O Runtime Shell, preview the exercise 1 composition with the following command to help visualize the app starting point:

        app preview ~/adobe-sensei-ai-functions/exercises/exercise-1/composition.js